sveltia/sveltia-cms/README.md

 1. Open the dev site at `http://localhost:[port]/` to check the rendered pages.
 1. Commit and push the changes if satisfied, or discard them if you’re just testing.

 Remember that the local repository support doesn’t do any Git operation.
-You have to pull, commit and push all changes manually with a Git client.
-Also, at this point, you have to reload the CMS to see the latest content after fetching remote updates (this will be unnecessary once browsers support the proposed `FileSystemObserver` API).
+You have to fetch, pull, commit and push all changes manually with a Git client.
+Also, at this point, you have to reload the CMS to see the latest content after retrieving remote updates (this will be unnecessary once browsers support the proposed `FileSystemObserver` API).

 ### Use a custom icon for a collection